Fritzcho/kubenumea/README.md

-# SmashedBBurgers
+# Kuben
-Website for the Smashed B Burgers restaurant in Umeå Sweden.
+Kuben is a restaurang in Umeå, Sweden.
+This is their website developed in ReactJS